Are Penny Stocks Worth It? 6 Rules for Investing

-When you see stocks like Amazon and Google parent Alphabet trading for thousands of dollars, investing can seem out of reach.
+When you see stocks like Amazon and Disney trading for thousands of dollars, investing can seem out of reach.
 Those high prices may tempt you to seek out a bargain.
 Enter penny stocks.

 Penny stocks seem like an opportunity to buy into an up-and-coming company for dirt cheap.
 At penny stock prices, you can afford to buy hundreds or even thousands of shares.